PseudoKnight/CHDiscord/README.md

 Gets an array of data for Discord user.
 Array contains 'userid', 'username', 'displayname', and 'bot' (boolean).
 For this guild server it also contains:
-'nickname' (empty if not set), 'color' array (null if none), and 'avatar' effective url.
+'nickname' (empty if not set), 'color' array (null if none), 'joined_at' timestamp, and 'avatar' effective url.

 ### discord_member_get_roles([server], member)
 Gets an associative array of all guild server roles for a member.